Dial In Your Core Offer For a More Powerful Marketing Plan(Last Updated On: August 19, 2021)

 - After you have mastered your first Core Offer and are prepared to scale your business and begin building a second Core Offer

-There are times when your Core Offer leaves gaps in your schedule which could result in reduced revenue.
-For example if you run group training programs there’s a good chance that in off hours you aren’t able to fill a group session so that it’s profitable to run.
+There are times when your Core Offer leaves gaps in your offerings.
+For example, if you run group training programs you may have some off hours that you aren’t able to fill and run profitably.
+That might be your opportunity to offer a personal training program to fill in the time slot.

 In this case you may want to offer a personal training program to fill in those time slots.

-Your marketing and energy will go to building the group training program.
+Your marketing and energy will go to building the group training programs.
 However, you can seize opportunities that come up to provide personal training to clients.

-Clients that need extra workouts or more attention could add personal training to their membership, you could fill these times with higher end clients that approach you, or you could place clients in this program if your group training times don’t work for their schedules.
+Clients that need extra workouts or more attention could add personal training to their membership, you could fill these times with higher end clients that approach, or you could place clients in this program if your group training times don’t work for their schedules.

-The personal training program isn’t going to be the primary revenue driver for your business but it could add a good chunk of supplemental revenue.
+In this example, the personal training program doesn’t have to be the primary revenue driver for your business but it could add a good chunk of supplemental revenue.

-On the other hand if you’ve mastered your Core Offer and have built a team, systems and structure to support the marketing and delivery of that program it may be time to add another Core Offer.
+On the other hand if you’ve mastered your original Core Offer and have built a team, systems and structure to support the marketing and delivery of that program it may be time to add another Core Offer and duplicate the entire process.

-If you have room in your schedule, room in your facility and the time to market this new program it can be a huge multiplier for your business.
+If you have room in your schedule, room in your facility and the time to market this new program timing could be right.

 The easy route is to offer a smorgasbord of programs and hope that people come to you looking for what you have to offer.